-Work with government to nearby ensure forestry assets do not prejudice the long term growth and safety of Creswick.
+Work with government to ensure nearby forestry assets do not prejudice the long term growth and safety of Creswick.

-- A24 Protect and enhance the biodiversity values of Creswick Creek, its tributaries and wetlands by restoring natural vegetation in the channel and addressing local threats to water quality and quantity including stormwater, sewerage and septic systems in adjacent areas. - A25 Utilise and strengthen the Vegetation Protection Overlay, significant tree register, native vegetation legislation and non-planning processes to protect and proactively manage significant native trees and roadside habitat corridors shown in Figure 11. - A26 Install ecological information signage on walking trails. - A27 Investigate options to implement the findings of the Cultural Values Assessment to appropriately emphasise the Traditional Owner's cultural footprint within Creswick. - A28 Advocate for heritage grants to promote and maintain heritage buildings within the town for tourism. - A29 Increase street tree and understorey planting within the town to enhance canopy cover for pedestrian health and comfort, reduced radiant heat from buildings and pavements and increase biodiversity where possible. - A30 Continue to identify and implement the findings of the Shire Wide Heritage Gaps Study by incorporating future findings into the Schedule to Cl 43.01 of the Hepburn Planning Scheme and apply heritage policy on all applications such as alterations, additions or demolition. - A31 Gradually prepare new statements of significance for all heritage places to strengthen and clarify the heritage value of the place.
+- A24 Protect and enhance the biodiversity values of Creswick Creek, its tributaries and wetlands by restoring natural vegetation in the channel and addressing local threats to water quality and quantity including stormwater, sewerage and septic systems in adjacent areas. - A25 Apply the Environmental Significance Overlay to areas affected by the significant tree register, native vegetation legislation and non-planning processes to protect and proactively manage significant native trees and roadside habitat corridors shown in Figure 11. - A26 Install ecological information signage on walking trails. - A27 Investigate options to implement the findings of the Cultural Values Assessment to appropriately emphasise the Traditional Owner's cultural footprint within Creswick. - A28 Advocate for heritage grants to promote and maintain heritage buildings within the town for tourism. - A29 Increase street tree and understorey planting within the town to enhance canopy cover for pedestrian health and comfort, reduced radiant heat from buildings and pavements and increase biodiversity where possible. - A30 Continue to identify and implement the findings of the Shire Wide Heritage Gaps Study by incorporating future findings into the Schedule to CI 43.01 of the Hepburn Planning Scheme and apply heritage policy on all applications such as alterations, additions or demolition.